meilisearch/specifications/text/0040-pagination-convention.md

 ### II.
 Motivation

 This specification will be used as a convention to implement simple and standard paginations to be set up on API routes such as `/updates`, `/documents` or `/dumps` for example.
 Since the pagination of search results is intrinsically linked to technical implementations of the search engine, this specific case is detailed in its own specification.
+[Paginated Search specification](https://github.com/meilisearch/specifications/blob/main/text/0042-paginated-search.md).Thus this specification does not deal with this specific case.

 ### III.
 Additional Materials
 N/A

 ### IV.
 Explanation

-### Examples
+#### Examples

 E.g. [GET `/indexes/:index_uid/updates`](https://docs.meilisearch.com/reference/api/updates.html#get-all-update-status)

-#### Default response example
+##### Default response example

-##### Request
+###### Request

 `/indexes/:index_uid/updates`

 > For the example, let's imagine that the default limit is `20`.

-##### Response
+###### Response
 ```
 [
     "data": [